SimpleStack/simplestack.github.io/index.md

 hero_image: /assets/background.jpg
 callouts: home_callouts
 show_sidebar: false
-#menubar: home_menu
+menubar: home_menu
 ---
 ## Introduction

-[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderfull [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
+[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderful [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
 It is designed to persist POCO classes with a minimal amount of intrusion and configuration.
 All the generated sql queries are using parameters to improve performance and security.

 Main objectives: